rust-lang/book/second-edition/src/ch20-04-storing-threads.md

-Instead of adding the use of the `assert!` macro as we’ve done here, we could make `new` return a `Result` instead like we did with `Config::new` in the I/O project in Listing 12-9, but we’ve decided in this case that trying to create a thread pool without any threads should be an unrecoverable error.
+Instead of adding the use of the `assert!` macro as we’ve done here, we could make `new` return a `Result` instead like we did with `Config::new` in the I/O project in [Listing 12-9][Listing-12-9], but we’ve decided in this case that trying to create a thread pool without any threads should be an unrecoverable error.
 If you’re feeling ambitious, try to write a version of `new` with this signature to see how you feel about both versions: